Learn about snapshots

 • All referenced content

-How do I know which snapshots are ones I created?
+How do I know which snapshots are the ones I created?

 When viewing the component history, in the list of snapshots taken for a component, look in the Action column.